YesperP/dnb-ad-utils/README.md

 User and Password management for ActiveDirectory are shared between the two programs.

-## GProxy Inner Working
+## GProxy Advanced
 GProxy relies on OpenSSH on your local machine.

-It will set up a local forward tunnel to route bitbucket through the server.
-Configuration will check that (and add if missing) the following entry is present in config:
+#### GProxy Config
+The following entry is used in the ssh config.
+Configuration will check for its existence, and will aid in creating/changing it.

     Host git.tech-01.net
-        Hostname XXXX  # Default: localhost
-        Port XXXX  # Default: 9000
-        StrictHostKeyChecking XX  # Default: no
+        Hostname XXXX  # Required.
+Default value: localhost Port XXXX  # Required.
+Default value: 9000 StrictHostKeyChecking XX  # Optional.
+Default value: no

+You may change this entry as you please (for instance, if the default port is already in use).
+GProxy will pull the latest hostname and port as in the config.

+#### GProxy through a proxy (very advanced)
+If you are on a network not permitting SSH access or want to mask your traffic (for instance using a tool like STunnel), you may also want to change where GProxy connects to the server.
+GProxy will connect to 'gitproxy.ccoe.cloud:443'.
+But since OpenSSH is used, you may create an entry in your ssh config which overrides this.

+    Host gitproxy.ccoe.cloud
+        Hostname <your_proxy_host>
+        Port <your_proxy_port>